shadowfax-chc/pycsync/README.rst

 -----------

 1. Flickr stores photos in albums.
 There is no concept of a sub-album.
-Thus this requires a flat file structure for the local files..
+Thus this requires a flat file structure for the local files.
 The file system layout must contain one level of directories with files in them.
 The directories will be mapped to Albums.
 Any subdirectories will be ignored.
    Also any top-level files will be ignored.